searchableai/KitanaQA/README.md

 Doggmentator is a Python framework for adversarial training and data augmentation for pre-trained NLP language model training.

-> If you're looking for information about Doggmentators menagerie of pre-trained models, please find it here.
-[** Add link and description to model details **]

 ## Augmenting Input Data
 We try incorportating the following methods to augment original data following the research - [https://arxiv.org/pdf/1603.00892.pdf]